SS Empire Adventure: History

 Eastney was built by the Northumberland Shipping Co, Howdon, Wallsend, as yard number 356.
 She was owned and operated by the Romney Steamship Co, London.
 In 1924, Eastney was sold to L Dreyfus & Co, France, and renamed Germaine L D. On 25 March 1929, she was in collision with in the North Sea off Vlissingen, Netherlands.
 She was beached at Rammekens for temporary repairs to be carried out.
 Germaine L D was refloated the next day.
-On 3 March 1931, she collided with at Rotterdam, Netherlands.
+On 3 March 1931, she collided with Southborough (Note: Not the SS Southborough sunk late in World War I.) at Rotterdam, Netherlands.
 Southborough sustained some damage but Germaine L D was undamaged.
 On 23 March 1932, she ran aground at Buenos Aires, Argentina, but was freed the next day with assistance from a tug.
 No damage was sustained.
 In 1932, Germaine L D was sold to Società Anonima di Navigazione Corrado, Genoa, and renamed Andrea.
 In June 1940, Andrea was seized at Newcastle upon Tyne and renamed Empire Adventure.